Come All Ye: Gerry Conway

 When we started, nobody really knew what was being started.
 As a musician, you were meeting various people along the road and were attracted to certain musical situations.
 By chance or fate, I was drawn into that side of it.
 I remember at the time, definitely thinking "Yeah, this is something to get my teeth into," because it was complicated trying to put traditional music to contemporary rhythms.
 Folk music is handed down through generations and everyone has a vision of it.
 There's 100 versions of the same thing.
 You'll find that one version is many bars longer than another or someone else's version is very different in another way.
 It was a challenge as a drummer to learn how to play that music.
 I was in my early 20s back then.
 I thought it was interesting and was drawn to it.
 I had no idea that 30 years on, it would become what it has become.
 If I stop to think about it, yes, it's astonishing.
 When you stand up onstage at Cropredy and look out at 20,000 people enjoying this music 30 years on, it's astounding.

-Had Joe Boyd not interfered with Fotheringay and it continued, what do you think would have happened?
+Had Fotheringay continued past one album, what do you think would have happened?

 That's a difficult question.
 It was a very happy band.
 It was very nice working with Sandy.
 Everyone in the band adored her.
 I loved to play her songs.
 I think had the band not been forced to quit, it would have continued for quite a long time.
 Sandy was the type of person who once she felt comfortable with her musicians, would stick with them.
 It was a very difficult decision she had to make.
 Even when she made the decision to be a solo singer, the first thing she did was employ the musicians from the band to play on the solo album.
 That speaks for itself.